kojoidrissa/djangoconUS-2015/inclusion_djangoconUS-2015.md

 ---

 #What if you can't?
 If your heart's not really into it or you feel it's "too hard", be honest with yourself and just hang around others like you.
+An insincere effort often does more harm than good.

 Recognize that this behavior may leave you isolated from a large (and growing) portion of the community.